 We all know by now that our mental health is more than important.
 Like our bodies, if we don’t look after it, it can suffer and in tragic cases be fatal.
 That’s why it’s so important to acknowledge if your mental health is suffering and take action to help yourself.
-For Mental Health Awareness Week we take a closer look at men’s mental health support groups and charities to help you if you are struggling.
+For Men’s Health Week we take a closer look at men’s mental health support groups and charities to help you if you are struggling.
 There are lots out there, and they might not be as scary as you think.
 They vary in size and location, so you can find the one that suits you best to help to support you through a difficult period, and most of them are run by people who have been through a difficult time with their mental health, or have lost a loved one due to mental health, so you’ll be in good hands…

 The Lions Barber Collective

 The Lions Barber Collective is run by an international collection of top barbers!
 It’s a worldwide charity that helps raise awareness for the prevention of suicide.
 It started from a comment on Facebook in 2015 and within 6 weeks they hit the ground running with their first appearance at The Great British Barber Bash in Liverpool.
 Tom Chapman the founder is an award-winning barber, author and public speaker and his charity now run campaigns for the awareness of mental wellbeing and suicide prevention.
 The thoughts behind it are that the barbershop is a great, safe place for men to talk, so the charity now using its online platform BarberTalk to train hair professionals across the globe to Recognise, Ask, Listen and Help those in their chairs.
 Their aim is to get people talking and ultimately support people in need, who are struggling with their mental health.